rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 ## Reference of Updated Hub APIs

 If you do not want to use the  samples, then you can use these APIs to connect device to IoT Hub.
-[TODO- Max] – also where in the doc or instructions should customer leverage this?
+[TODO- Prashali/Max] – also where in the doc or instructions should customer leverage this?
 PR Created to update doc - https://github.com/MicrosoftDocs/azure-docs-pr/pull/167226 .
 Need comments in PR for guidance around updates.

 *What would happen to existing Hub MQTT?